NYCSwan/redditish/README.md

 You have been tasked with building a simple Reddit-based web application that allows users to browse a collection of subreddits.
 When a user clicks on a link in the sidebar, the main feed should be updated to show the latest posts for the given subreddit.
-The upvotes button should link to the post on Reddit.
+The upvotes button should link back to the post on Reddit and format large upvote counts.

 Use the Reddit's public subreddit API `/r/{subreddit}.json` to query posts.
 All subreddits follow the same [Listing](https://www.reddit.com/dev/api/#listings) schema.